knulli-cfw/knulli.org/docs/play/add-games/game-storage.md

 !!! info "KNULLI only scans for games in the subfolders of the `roms` folder.
 Games which are stored anywhere else will not be recognized as such.
 If you are unsure, which folder to choose for your games, we strongly suggest to have a look into the [Batocera Wiki](https://wiki.batocera.org/systems)!"

 !!! info "KNULLI is a Linux system which is *case-sensitive*.
 Consequently, you should pay attention to capital letters when renaming folders or migrating folders from other systems/devices."

-!!! info "For details about the files which are required/supported for each system, have a look into the [Systems](/../systems) section of the wiki."